jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

 (3) Sections 106 and 108 apply, with necessary modifications, as if the reinstatement of a savings suspension were the granting of a savings suspension.

 ### 112B Non-deduction notices
-(1) A person who has passed the KiwiSaver end payment date described in Schedule 1, clause 4(2) may give to their employer a notice (a non-deduction notice) stating that the employer must stop making deductions of contributions from the person's salary or wages under subpart 1.
+(1) A person who may withdraw an amount from a fund or scheme under clause 4 of the KiwiSaver rules or a rule the same as that clause may give to their employer a notice (a non-deduction notice) stating that the employer must stop making deductions of contributions from the person's salary or wages under subpart 1.
 (2) The non-deduction notice is valid, for the purposes of section 62(bb), for the first payment of salary or wages after the non-deduction notice is given to the person's employer.
 It is valid for subsequent payments of salary or wages, until the person revokes that non-deduction notice by giving to the employer another notice (a revocation notice), in accordance with subsection (3), stating that the employer must start making deductions of contributions from the person's salary or wages under subpart 1.
 (3) A person must not give a revocation notice to the employer within 3 months of giving a non-deduction notice to them, unless the employer agrees to receive the revocation notice within those 3 months.